-We thaw & repair frozen pipes all across the Toronto and the GTA.
+We thaw and repair frozen pipes all across Toronto and the GTA.
 Contact for a free consultation today.

 The winter temperatures in Toronto can drop well below the freezing point.
 When the temperatures do drop that low, homes and businesses are at a greater risk for frozen pipes.
 When the water in a pipe starts to freeze, it can clog the line and in the worst cases, it can cause leaks or result in a burst water pipe.